abrarmalekji12/refresh_state/README.md

 builder will be called when refresh is called.

 #### child:
-if only want to listen use child instead of builder, builder and child can not be used together.
+if only want to listen use child instead of builder, builder and child can not be used together

 ## Call refresh function with ID from anywhere in the app to notify Refresher.